YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **No Special Startup or Shut Down**

 The first process to open a database file sets up all the shared memory control structures needed.
 The last one out tears it down.
-There is no daemon that must run with elevated provileges, that can be a single point of failure, a performance bottleneck, or a potential security vulnerability.
-Note that if replication is in use, then at least one Source Server process (see below) must be brought up first, but that is not a database daemon.
+There is no daemon that needs to run with elevated provileges, can be a single point of failure, a performance bottleneck, or a potential security vulnerability.
+Note that if replication is in use, then at least one Source Server process (see the section on Replication) must be brought up first, but that is not a database daemon.

 Upon bringing the system back up, if the system crashes, or is forcibly brought down: if journaling is in use, mupip journal -recover (or mupip journal -rollback if replication is in use) will recover the database.
 If journaling is not in use, mupip rundown -region "*" will clean up the database control structures in the file header, but cannot fix any integrity errors resulting from shutting down a computer without cleanly terminating YottaDB/GT.M processes.